0x7c13/Notepads/README.md

 ## What is Notepads and why do I care?

-I have been waiting long enough for a modern Windows 10 notepad app to come so I decide to create one myself.
+I have been waiting long enough for a modern Windows 10 notepad app to come before I decided to create one myself.
 Don’t get me wrong, Notepad++, VS Code, and Sublime are great text editors.
-I have used them and I will continue to use them in the future.
-However, they are either too heavy or less interactive.
-I had a desire to replace a win32 notepad.exe with a software that was lightweight and looked impressive to get things done as quickly as possible (for example, as a turnaround text editor to quickly modify config files or write some notes).
-Most importantly, it had to be blazingly fast and appeal to everyone.
+I have used them all and I will continue to use them in the future.
+However, they are either too heavy or looks less appealing.
+There are times that I just wanted to use Windows notepad for things like writing notes or editing config files.
+So I decided to create a win32 notepad replacement here and try to give it a modern look and feel.
+Most importantly, it has to be blazingly fast and appeal to everyone.

 So here comes the “Notepads” 🎉 (s stands for Sets).